sshamoto/my_enpit/README.md

 # Hello World

-This is out first repository
+This is your first repository
 for enpit 2014.

 It is fine today.